TritonDataCenter/containerpilot/docs/30-configuration/32-configuration-file.md

 ## Exec and arguments

-All `exec` fields, including `jobs/exec`, `jobs/health/exec`, and `telemetry/sensors/exec`, accept both a string or an array.
+All `exec` fields that configure a child process (`jobs/exec` and `jobs/health/exec`) accept both a string or an array.
 If a string is given, the command and its arguments are separated by spaces; otherwise, the first element of the array is the command path, and the rest are its arguments.
 This is sometimes useful for breaking up long command lines.

 **String command**